Crunch-io/diagnose/README.md

 }
 ```

-Then call `probes.manager.apply()`, either when you add a probe, or on a
+Then call `diagnose.manager.apply()`, either when you add a probe, or on a
 schedule if your store is in MongoDB and the process defining probes is not
 the target process.